Men can reach a common goal without taking the same routes.

 Amadou Hampatê Bâ

 This activity involves discussion and decision making.
-Working in small groups, participants decide how they would reallocate the global military budget to fill the funding gap for four of the Sustainable Development Goals (SDGs).
+Working in small groups, participants decide how they would reallocate money from the global military budget to fill the funding gap for four of the Sustainable Development Goals (SDGs).

 - Related rights